angular-schule/website-articles/blog/2025-05-resource-api/README.md

 }
 ```

 This code basically works – but only once!
 The loader function is *untracked*.
-This means it won’t automatically rerun when the signal values it depends on change (unlike with `effect()` or `computed()`).
+This means it won't automatically rerun when the signal values it depends on change (unlike with `effect()` or `computed()`).

 To solve this, we can use the `request` property: Here we pass a signal.
 Whenever this signal changes its value, the loader will automatically run again.